Osprey

 Habitat

-Ospreys are found around shallow waters, making use of a variety of bodies of water, including swamps, lakes, reservoirs, rivers, and marshes.
+Ospreys are restricted to waters shallow enough for them to hunt.
+However, they make use of a variety of bodies of water, including swamps, lakes, reservoirs, rivers, marshes, and coastal waters.

 Region & Range